tdinev/clojure-container-ide/README.md

   * [jq](https://jqlang.github.io/jq/) for JSON processing
   * [figlet](http://www.figlet.org/) for making ASCII art
   * [lolcat](https://github.com/busyloop/lolcat) for rainbow colouring text (accessible under `/usr/games/lolcat`)

-  maintained by [d12frosted](https://github.com/d12frosted/elpa-mirror) and as instructed by [ninrod](https://github.com/ninrod/emacs-antiproxy).

 This repository arose from a need to be able to play and experiment with Clojure and functional programming in general in environments that are behind a corporate firewall and thus make downloading artifacts and installing executables difficult or at the very least unpleasant.